Google moves closer to resolving EU investigation

 Companies found to be in breach of EU rules can be fined as much as 10 percent of global turnover, which could mean up to $4 billion if there is no resolution in Google's case.

-EU Competition Commissioner Joaquin Almunia declined to give details of the proposal but told Reuters: "We are analyzing it".
+EU Competition Commissioner Joaquin Almunia declined to give details of the proposal but told Reuters: "We are analysing it".

 Google spokesman Al Verney said the group continues to work cooperatively with the commission.